 Before joining Morrison & Foerster, Michael worked in the Office of the U.S. Solicitor General as a Bristow Fellow.
 He participated in litigation before the U.S. Supreme Court, advised on authorization of government appeals, and successfully briefed and argued an appeal in the Ninth Circuit.

-Michael served as a law clerk to the Honorable Ruth Bader Ginsburg of the U.S. Supreme Court and the Honorable Merrick B. Garland of the U.S. Court of Appeals for the D.C.
+Michael served as a law clerk to Justice Ruth Bader Ginsburg of the U.S. Supreme Court and then-Chief Judge Merrick B. Garland of the U.S. Court of Appeals for the D.C.
 Circuit.

 Michael graduated first in his class from Stanford Law School, where he was Executive Editor of the Stanford Law Review.
 While at Stanford, Michael won Best Oralist in the Kirkwood Moot Court competition.
 He also helped draft merits- and certiorari-stage briefs in the U.S. Supreme Court as a member of the Stanford Supreme Court Litigation Clinic.
 Before law school, Michael worked as a business strategy consultant at a major international firm.